microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 2) In response to the attach notification on the helper function NMR contract, the skeleton will query the address of each helper function the eBPF program used and write the address into the _helpers table.

-3) In response to the attach notification on the map resolve NMR contract, the skeleton call into the eBPF execution context to create the maps based on the definitions and write the addresses into the _maps table.
+3) In response to the attach notification on the map resolve NMR contract, the skeleton will call into the eBPF execution context to create the maps based on the definitions and write the addresses into the _maps table.

 4) Once both the map contract and the helper contract have been attached, the driver registers the program NMR contract.